boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 SmartSim is installed only after the patched SmartRedis Python client is available.
 This avoids the ARM64 build failure caused by `smartsim==0.8.0` trying to pull the incomplete PyPI `smartredis==0.6.1` source distribution before the patched source version has been installed.

-The SmartSim database build installs its own ONNX-related Python dependencies.
-The installation script therefore reapplies `requirements.in` after `smart build` to restore the required `onnx==1.17.0` version before running the final dependency check.
+The default build skips RedisAI and ML backends.
+This is sufficient for SmartSim orchestration, Redis database startup, SmartRedis tensor exchange, and external Python/JAX inference workers.
+The installation script still reapplies `requirements.in` after `smart build` as a conservative restoration step before running the final dependency check.

 This configuration forms part of the [CSC Environment Helpers Framework](https://github.com/boss507104/CSCEnvironmentHelpers).
-Production examples for coupling SmartSim, SmartRedis, OpenFOAM, JAX, and ONNX are maintained in the [SmartSim4CSC repository](https://github.com/boss507104/SmartSim4CSC).
+Production examples for coupling SmartSim, SmartRedis, OpenFOAM, and JAX are maintained in the [SmartSim4CSC repository](https://github.com/boss507104/SmartSim4CSC).

 ---